palantir/security-bulletins/PLTRSEC-2022-11.md

 2022-10-26: Palantir infosec is notified about the unauthenticated logging endpoint in Gotham.
 Palantir appsec validates.

-2022-11-06: Palantir infosec is notified about the unauthenticated zip upload vulnerability in Gotham.
-Palantir appsec validates and notifies product development of the vulnerability.

 2022-11-09: Product development releases Gotham 3.22.11.2 which resolves the issue.

 2023-2-03: [Public disclosure as per our commitment to transparency](https://blog.palantir.com/broadening-our-bug-bounty-program-trust-security-and-transparency-aa3bf82f3f9a).